tekinosman/cloze-sequence/README.md

 # Cloze Sequence

-A minimal Anki template for the memorization of lists, enumerations and procedures.
-Very similar to the builtin cloze functionality, differing in that no new cards are created.
+An Anki template for memorization of lists, enumerations and procedures.
+Very similar to the builtin cloze functionality, with the difference being that:

+- Only one card is created per list|enumeration|procedure.
+- Items are revealed by directly clicking on them.
+- There is no order of review.
+Can be sequential or totally random.

-#### Installation
+## Installation

 https://user-images.githubusercontent.com/100043659/170690272-3dcffc9e-832e-4c9c-ae7f-569d5fe46043.mp4

-#### How it works
+## How it works

 https://user-images.githubusercontent.com/100043659/170689900-395ab69d-960d-4d1e-aefe-a8980dd5d334.mp4

+## FAQ

+### Why is @@@ used as a delimiter?

+Because it is the only delimiter that (I found) has the least clashes and chances of being used for other purposes.

+### Why a template and not a plugin?

+Because although this would make a few things easier (such as adding a button to add list elements), plugins do frequently break when Anki is updated.
+Unfortunately I can't keep it updated for free with the limited time I have.

+### Does it work on mobile?

+Yes.